kreasialamteknologi/loopback-next/docs/site/tutorials/authentication/Authentication-Tutorial.md

   constructor(options: ApplicationConfig = {}) {
     //...
     // ------ ADD SNIPPET AT THE BOTTOM ---------
-    // Add security spec (Future work: refactor it to an enhancer) this.addSecuritySpec();
     // Mount authentication system
     this.component(AuthenticationComponent);
     // Mount jwt component